 The same game also had a moment that doubles as a Meaningful Background Event.
-When you're searching for General White all over the game's main locations, you return to Fahr Outpost to tell the mayor that you couldn't find General White anywhere...cue General White coming out of a house on the background asking to himself where could the mustached-man be, before returning to his house, while Mario is talking to the mayor, both completely oblivious to General White being a few steps close.
+When you're searching for General White all over the game's main locations, you return to Fahr Outpost to tell the mayor that you couldn't find General White anywhere...
+Cue General White coming out of a house on the background asking to himself where the mustached-man could be, before returning to his house, while Mario is talking to the mayor, both completely oblivious to General White being a few steps away.

 Although not as much and usually not with text bubbles, the first game also had some moments here and there where townsfolk will be seen talking to each other or doing other little events (such as when Rowf first builds his badge shop with his son, which caused a few of the pillars to fall and both having to repeatedly put them back up).
 Too bad they tend not to last long after each new story event is completed.